Karl Giese: Institut für Sexualwissenschaft

-Ellen Bækgaard, a dentist from Copenhagen and World League for Sexual Reform committee member, describes Giese in her memoirs as "woman of the house".
+Ellen Bækgaard, a dentist from Copenhagen and World League for Sexual Reform committee member, describes Giese in her memoirs as the "woman of the house".
 According to Bækgaard, Giese enjoyed decorating the place and doing needlework, as well as looking after Hirschfeld's wardrobe.

 Karl Giese was interested in theater and acting.
-He was part of a theater group Theater der Eigenen.
-Giese also had a role as the young violinist Paul Körner in Richard Oswald's film Different from the Others.
+He was part of a dramatical group Theater der Eigenen.
+Giese also appeared in Richard Oswald's film Different from the Others as the violinist Paul Körner during his school days (Conrad Veidt played the main part of the older Körner).

 When Magnus Hirschfeld traveled on world tour in 1930-31, he entrusted Giese to run the affairs of the Institute.

 Exile in Paris

 Hirschfeld did not return to Germany from his world journey in 1932, and Giese went to meet him in Paris.
 Hirschfeld was by then living with another partner, a 23-year-old Chinese medical student named Li Shiu Tong.
-Despite some initial jealousy, they all lived together in Paris in a ménage à trois.
+Despite some initial jealousy, which nearly killed each other, they all lived together in Paris in a ménage à trois.

 After the Institut für Sexualwissenschaft in Berlin fell victim to the Nazi regime, with books from its library burned, Giese spent several months in Brno in 1933 trying to purchase surviving literature from the Institute's archives.
 He also made contact with the magazine Nový Hlas: List pro sexuální reformu (New Voice: Journal of Sexual Reform), arranging the publication of some articles by both Hirschfeld and himself.